"Lispr vs Wispr Flow: an honest comparison"

 Choose Lispr if:

-- You want the simplest possible setup — one gesture, no account, nothing to configure.
+- You want the simplest possible setup — one gesture, no sign-up, nothing to configure.

 - You would rather not pay or sign up, and a free early-access tool suits you.